mahozad/scripts/README.md

+The Gradle build file for scripts is mainly for the purpose of running their tests.

+---

 To run kotlin scripts with Gradle see [this GitHub gist](https://gist.github.com/bamboo/f29e738c2a17a36e87c814b7452afe31).
 Can scripts be run by adding Gradle *application* plugin?
 Create a Gradle task of type *Exec*.